 The Blue Jay is a medium-sized bird with blue as its primary color with a white belly and throat.
 White also appears on the back of each wing and also on the back of the tail feathers.
 It also features a distinctive crest on the back of its head.
 Blue Jays can be noisy and will try to dominate a feeder if possible.
 They will also compete among themselves, too.

 These are common birds that appear at our backyard feeder every day.
 They like to eat the birdseed that falls to the ground, but they also enjoy sitting on a perch and even sitting on top of the bird feeder!
+We were having a bit of a problem with them though and had to hire bird control services in AZ.

 The Mourning Dove, Zenaida macroura, are present year-round in a majority of the continental United States.
 They are a medium-sized bird with mostly brown colors.
 The eyes are deep black with a blue/green circle around each eye.
 Females have a bit of iridescence on their neck, which can be seen in the bottom photo–the last photo of my blog entry today.
 Interestingly, the small black mark on the face of the Mourning Dove distinguished it from the Passenger Pigeon ,which is now extinct.
 Banding studies suggest that a pair of Mourning Doves will mate for life.
 The doves’ cooo-cooo-cooo call is unmistakable, as is their flush and wing-beat in the air.
 All this makes the Mourning Dove very easy to identify.